evankozliner/merkle-tree/README.md

 This is an educational project that shows a basic Merkle Tree implementation.

 1. Accompanies [this blog post](https://medium.com/@evankozliner/merkle-tree-introduction-4c44250e2da7) where the concept is fleshed out in detail.
-2. In *no way* intended for any sort of production use case!
+2. In not intended for production use cases.
+There are more high-end ways to traverse the tree than what is presented here.
+Read the below paper for some examples.
 3. Implementation built from the following paper: http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.84.9700&rep=rep1&type=pdf